tch1001/tch1001.github.io/_posts/2024-01-07-renormalization.md

 [Tobias Osborne Lectures](https://youtu.be/J563CtQWpaY) from his [Advanced QFT Series](https://www.youtube.com/playlist?list=PLDfPUNusx1ErSu1JDVV1KKGQkJQCkzL9u).
 Tobias approaches renormalization in a very philosophical manner.
 He covers $\phi^4$ theory.

 ## Lecture 8: Philosophy of Renormalization
 He spends a good 40 minutes talking about philosophy of physics.
-I especially like [56:00](https://www.youtube.com/watch?v=J563CtQWpaY&t=56m0s) where he says we can declare victory even if the (bare) parameters of our theory are not necessarily observables, and can totally depend on a cut-off $\Lambda$, and he labels them $z_i(\Lambda)$ to emphasise it.
+I especially like [56:00](https://www.youtube.com/watch?v=J563CtQWpaY&t=56m0s) where he says we can declare victory even if the (bare) parameters of our theory are not necessarily observables, and they can totally depend on a cut-off $\Lambda$, and he labels them $z_i(\Lambda)$ to emphasise it.
 My takeaway is that the unrenormalized/bare parameters are merely a means to an end, and the end is to predict observables.

 ## Lecture 9: Renormalization of $\phi^4$ theory
 No comments